ovinc/drapo/DOCUMENTATION.md

 possible to separate them again.
 Best is to consider them as a single line and instantiate another line.

+- Right-click will simply remove the line, while pressing <kbd>enter</kbd> will save its position in the attribute `self.recorded_position` before erasing the line.
+This is useful for the *linput()* function.

 ## Rect class
 -------------